bloodstiller/bloodstiller.com/content/Cheatsheets/ldap-cheatsheet.md

 ### Enumerating LDAP using `ldapsearch`: {#enumerating-ldap-using-ldapsearch}

-#### Enumerate LDAP naming context server name and domain name with: {#enumerate-ldap-naming-context-server-name-and-domain-name-with}
+#### Enumerate LDAP naming context server name and domain name: {#enumerate-ldap-naming-context-server-name-and-domain-name-with}

 -   +DO THIS FIRST!+ before anything else.
     -   We cannot do ldap queries without knowing the FQDN of the ldap server and the domain name e.g `"dc=sugarape,dc=local"`.